Minor in possession

 • Your 17th birthday.

-• The date your license was revoked.
+• The date of conviction.

 Can I get a restricted license while my license is revoked?